-- (a) All your references must come from PART A, Readings-Packets 1 through 7 of the Materials for Course Assignments Depository at elegantbrain.com (See above).
+- (a) All your references must come from PART A, Readings-Packets 1 through 7 of the Materials for Course Assignments Depository available HERE (See above).
 No other references are acceptable.
 Why?
-To discourage cheating. - (b) You must provide a minimum of twelve to fifteen references (the more the better). - (c) All references you list must also be cited within your paper.
+To discourage cheating. - (b) You must provide a minimum of twelve to fifteen references (the more the better).

+- (c) All references you list must also be cited within your paper.
 (Question: what is the difference between a citation and a reference?
-See the Term Paper Guide.)

-- (d) You are NOT allowed to use the instructor's notes (available in PART B and PART L of Materials for Course Assignments Depository at www.elegantbrain.com) as references.
-However, you should still consult them for definitions, concepts, perspectives, etc. Warning: If you do not hand in a proper outline of your - (e) All references must be listed on the references page; and number each reference item in the list (see below).
+See the Term Paper Guide.) - (d) You are NOT allowed to use the instructor's notes as references (available in PART B and PART L of Materials for Course Assignments Depository).
+However, you should still consult them for definitions, concepts, perspectives, etc.

+Warning: If you do not hand - (e) All references must be listed on the references page; and number each reference item in the list (see below).